Club X: Buygones

 Club X was the first television work of Victor Lewis-Smith whose stand-alone segment Buygones featured humorous takes on withdrawn consumer items such as the Aztec Bar and OMO washing powder.

-Memorable moments

-A staging of a Futurist supper during which the waiter poured water over Paul Morley who then punched the waiter and walked out.

-A re-enactment of Yves Klein's Anthropometry performance in which nude female models covered each other in blue paint and then rolled against a canvas.
-The item drew criticism as the programme was broadcast without a disclaimer.

 Cancellation

 An edited version of the Wednesday broadcast was shown at 14:00 the following Sunday.
 Although the edited version tidied up the presentation and removed the more graphic elements, the content remained the same and an off-colour remark about the dead comedian Eric Morecambe drew complaints.
 A second series was not commissioned; as Channel 4 had, unusually, produced the series in-house, the channel bore the full cost.
 This made it one of the most expensive failures in the company's history.
 Some elements such as 'Buygones' were recycled as stand-alone programmes or greatest hits compilations.
 Charlie Parsons went on to set up a production company with Waheed Ali, which then merged with Planet Pictures, which subsequently produced several shows including The Big Breakfast and "The Word".